DefinitelyNotSimon13/typst-dhbw-template/check-attributes.typ

     panic("Bibliography is invalid.
 Specify a bibliography in the 'bibliography' attribute of the template.")
   }

-  if (
-    type(supervisor) != dictionary or (
-      "company" not in supervisor or supervisor.company == none or supervisor.company == ""
-    ) and ("university" not in supervisor or supervisor.university == none or supervisor.university == "")
-  ) {
-    panic("Supervisor(s) is/are invalid.
-Specify a supervisor either for the company and/or the university in the 'supervisor' attribute of the template.")
-  }

   let string-array-attributes = (
     ignored-link-label-keys-for-highlighting: ignored-link-label-keys-for-highlighting,
   )